Minerals Resource Rent Tax

-The Minerals Resource Rent Tax (MRRT) was a tax on profits generated from the mining of non-renewable resources in Australia.
+The Minerals Resource Rent Tax (MRRT) was a resource rent tax formerly imposed by the government of Australia on profits generated from the mining of non-renewable resources in Australia.
 It was a replacement for the proposed Resource Super Profit Tax (RSPT).

 The tax, levied on 30% of the "super profits" from the mining of iron ore and coal in Australia, was introduced on 1 July 2012.
 A company was to pay the tax when its annual profits reach $75 million, a measure designed so as not to burden small business.
 The original threshold was to be $50 million until independent MP Andrew Wilkie negotiated an amendment.
 Around 320 companies would have potentially been affected by the changes.

 The Coalition, led by Tony Abbott, went to the 2010 and 2013 elections promising to repeal the tax.
-The Coalition won the 2013 election, and after one failed attempt to pass the bill, the Mining Tax Repeal Bill finally passed both houses of Parliament on 2 September 2014 and the tax was subsequently repealed.
+The Coalition won the 2013 election, and repealed the tax in 2014.
 A January 2014 poll conducted by UMR Research, however, found that a majority of Australians still think that multinational mining companies do not pay enough tax.
 Supporters of the tax also point to continually-large profits produced by Australian-based mining operations, 83% of which are foreign-owned.

 Introduction

 Background

-The RSPT was initially announced as part of the initial response to the Australia's Future Tax System review, known as the Henry Tax Review, by the Treasurer, Wayne Swan and the then Prime Minister, Kevin Rudd.
-The tax is similar in concept, although different in operation, to the existing Petroleum Resource Rent Tax levied on off-shore petroleum extraction activities.
+The RSPT was initially announced as part of the initial response to the Australia's Future Tax System review, known as the Henry Tax Review, by the Treasurer, Wayne Swan and Prime Minister, Kevin Rudd.
+The tax was similar in concept, although different in operation, to the existing Petroleum Resource Rent Tax levied on off-shore petroleum extraction activities.
 The Petroleum Resource Rent Tax is to be extended to all Australian onshore and offshore oil and gas projects as part of the new framework.

 The RSPT was to be levied at 40% and applied to all extractive industry including gold, nickel and uranium mining as well as sand and quarrying activities.
-The tax was replaced by the MRRT following the appointment of Julia Gillard as Prime Minister of Australia in late June 2010.
+The tax was replaced by the MRRT following the appointment of Julia Gillard as Prime Minister in late June 2010.
 Gillard made implementation of the tax her first priority.

 The controversy regarding the RSPT was such that an "ad war" between the government and mining interests began in May 2010 and continued until the downfall of Prime Minister Kevin Rudd in June 2010.
 The Australian Electoral Commission released figures indicating mining interests had spent $22 m in campaigning and advertisements in the six weeks prior to the end of the Rudd prime ministership.
 Mining interests re-introduced the advertisements arguing against the proposed revised changes during the 2010 federal election campaign.